vadymmarkov/RetroProgress/README.md

 Do you miss the 90s?
 We know you do.
-Dial-up internet, flickering screens, brightly coloured websites and, of course, this annoyingly slow progress bar testing your patience over and over again.
+Dial-up internet, flickering screens, brightly coloured websites and, of course, this annoyingly slow progress bar that has been invented to test your patience.
 Yes, it was a while ago, but we don't want it to be forgotten.
 Meet **RetroProgress**, a progress bar made to cure your 90s nostalgia.

 - [x] Easy to use and customizable progress bar.
 - [x] Support for both progress value (0...1) and number of steps.